RedReservoir/gori-deep-train/docs/scripts/evaluation/evaluation_multiattr/index.md

 # evaluation_multiattr

-The `evaluation_multiattr.py` script is for evaluating models on a binary attribute prediction task in the `ya-deep-style` framework.
+The `evaluation_multiattr.py` script is for evaluating models on a binary attribute prediction task in the `gori-deep-train` project.
 It is a generic pipeline that admits usage of multiple models, datasets and tasks by requiring the user to define these specific components in separate configuration files.
 Generic multi-attributes can be defined as metadata files.

 ---